-How Big a Mortgage Can You Afford?
+How Big of A Mortgage Can You Afford?

 Many financial experts suggest that your mortgage payment should not exceed 28 percent of your monthly income.
 That is a healthy percentage for those who have considerable savings stashed for a rainy day, such as temporary job loss or injury.

 If your savings account isn't as robust as you'd like, Reitland says keeping those mortgage payments at around 25 percent of your monthly income is probably a safer route.
 This gives you a little breathing room to start putting away more funds.